freddyval7/python_data_analyst/README.md

 - Skills like SAS and SAS are positioned in the lower left quadrant, suggesting lower demand and lower median salaries.

 - It highlights the importance of technical skills like Python, SQL, and Tableau for career advancement and higher earnings.
 However, it also suggests that a combination of technical and soft skills, including proficiency in tools like Excel and PowerPoint, is essential for overall job success.

+# What I Learned
+Throughout this project, i deepened my understanding of data analyst job market and improve my technical skills in Python, especially in data manipulation and visualization, like:

+- Advanced Python Usage: Utilizing libraries like Pandas for data manipulation, Seaborn and Matplotlib for data visualization, and other libraries helped me perform complex data analysis tasks more efficiently.
+- Data Cleaning Importance: I learned that thorough data cleaning and preparation are crucal before any analysis.
+- Strategic Skill Analysis: The project helped me to understand what are the skills with high market demand.
+Understanding the relationship between skill demand, salary and job availability.

+# Challenges I Faced

+- Data Inconsistencies: Handling missing or inconsistent data entries requires careful consideration and good techniques to ensure the integrity of the analysis.
+- Complex Data Visualization: Designing effective visual representations of complex data was challenging, for clearly insights.

+# Conclusions

+My exploration into the data analyst job market has been so informative, highlighting the critical skills and trends that shape this evolving field.
+As the market continues to change, ongoing analysis will be essential to stay ahead in data analytics.
+This project is a good foundation for future explorations and underscores the importance of continuous learning and adaption in the data field.